-Our last stop before leaving Fort Wayne, Indiana, was at Powers Hamburgers.
+Before leaving Fort Wayne, Indiana, our last stop was at Powers Hamburgers (1402 S Harrison Street).
 While Powers Hamburger didn’t originate in Indiana (*Dearborn, Michigan was its birthplace), it is their downtown Fort Wayne location that has stood the test of time.
 Since 1940, they’ve been serving up their onion burgers out of a tiny little grill that works overtime.

-The inside of the building is not very big, which means the amount of seating is limited.
+There aren’t many seats since the inside of the building is not very big.
 If you can snatch up one of the stools nearest to where the hamburger action happens, you probably should.
-There’s nothing like watching how these tasty little fellas are created.
+There’s nothing like watching Powers Hamburgers create these tasty little fellas.

 My wife Marcela likes burgers nowhere near the level I operate on.
-Marcela was not about to eat a slider at 10 AM, no matter how great I told her they were going to be.
+She was not about to eat a slider at 10 AM, no matter what I told her.
 She has some eggs with bacon, hash browns, and toast and is now content.
 This opens up the door to my order of a double with cheese and a coney dog.
 I do regret not having a small chili, but hey, I can’t win ’em all.

 When the Double Cheeseburger is being made, the whole place is enveloped in a mesmerizing grilled onion smell, more on that later.
 I get my beauty of a Coney Dog with chopped onions and add some yellow mustard to complete it.
 It was the right appetizer for my burger main course.